stumpapp/stump/docs/pages/faq.md

 ## What is Stump?

-Stump is an open source, self hostable, media server for your comic books, manga, and other digital books.
+Stump is an open source, self hostable, media server for digital books (ebooks, comic books, manga, etc).
 It is designed to be _easy to use_ and _easy to deploy_.

 The short on how it works: